+In this post, I am writing about why you should visit Kauai Island in Hawaii.
 I have mentioned several times on my blog that I love travelling!
-As well as writing about places which I have visited, I also occasionally like to cover places or destinations where I would love to visit someday.
-In this post, I am writing about the beautiful Hawaiian island of Kauai.
+As well as writing about places which I have visited, I also occasionally like to cover places or destinations that I would love to visit someday.
 When my parents visited Hawaii a few years ago I remember them telling us how fantastic it was.
 So since then, I have put it on my list of places to visit.
-This is definitely a place where I’d love to go to, so if you read on you will see my 10 great reasons why Kauai is a must visit destination.
+This is definitely a place where I’d love to go to, so if you read on you will see my 10 great reasons why Kauai is a must-visit destination.

 After a lot of research, I have shortlisted 10 reasons why I’d love to see this beautiful island.
 See my list below: